Veterans Affairs (VA) GI Bill® Chapter 33 Post-9/11

 Liberty University has partnered with the Veterans Affairs (VA) Administration to offer the Yellow Ribbon Program to students with 100% eligibility under the Post 9/11 GI Bill®.

 This program allows degree-granting institutions of higher learning in the United States to voluntarily enter into an agreement with the U.S. Department of Veterans Affairs to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and the U.S. Department of Veterans Affairs will match the same amount as the institution.

 What does it cover?

 - The Yellow Ribbon Program at Liberty University covers up to 100% of tuition and fees over the Post-9/11 GI Bill yearly tuition cap (50% funded by Liberty University and 50% funded by the Department of Veterans Affairs).

 - The cap on Yellow Ribbon funds is currently unlimited for all programs, except for programs within the School of Aeronautics.
-Yellow Ribbon funds for online Aeronautics programs will be capped at $7,500 per year and Yellow Ribbon funds for residential Aeronautics programs will be capped at $10,000 per year.
+Yellow Ribbon funds for online and residential Aeronautics programs will be capped at $11,500 per year.

-- All students with 100% eligibility are eligible for the Yellow Ribbon Program, except for Active Duty students and their spouses, per the Department of Veterans Affairs.
+- All students with 100% eligibility may qualify for the Yellow Ribbon Program.

 - The Yellow Ribbon Program only applies to tuition and associated fees.
 Housing expenses and other voluntary fees are not covered.